Gavant/gavant-ember-delete-button/README.md

 # Delete-button

-This README outlines the details of collaborating on this Ember addon.
+This is a component that shows a bootstrap popover to confirm the deletion of an item.

 ## Installation